DayanFA/Sistemas-de-Informacao-UFAC/Linguagem de Programação I/Avaliações/README.md

 • I learned more about pointers.

-• How libraries function and how to create them.

-• Solving other problems and improving my code.

 # Question

 There were no questions; the content was well-explained, and I believe I grasped it effectively.